ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step5.md

 # Step 5.
 Deploy the Liberty app on your IBM Cloud private

-In this final step, we are going to deploy our containerized Liberty app to our IBM Cloud private (ICp) through the Kubernetes command line interface and the ICp dashboard.
+In this final step, we are going to deploy our containerized Liberty app to our IBM Cloud private (ICp) through the Kubernetes command line interface and the ICp Dashboard.

 1. [Deploy Liberty app from GUI](#deploy-liberty-app-from-gui)
     * [Create ConfigMaps (GUI)](#create-configmaps-gui)